Disadvantages of Die Casting Overflow:

 Which increases the treatment cost.

-Negative impact on mold life
+Negative impact on mould life

-Thermal stress and mold erosion for disadvantages of die casting overflow
+Thermal stress and mold erosion

 The design of the overflow groove directly affects the thermal balance of the mold.